mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 As we saw above, associating a positioned element with an anchor is not really much use on its own.
 Our goal is to place the positioned element relative to its associated anchor element.
 This is done either by setting a [CSS `anchor()` function](#using-inset-properties-with-anchor-function-values) value on an [inset property](/en-US/docs/Glossary/Inset_properties), [specifying an `inset-area`](#setting_an_inset-area), or centering the positioned element with the [`anchor-center` placement value](#centering_on_the_anchor_using_anchor-center).

+> [!NOTE]
-> **Note:** The anchor element must be a visible DOM node for the association and positioning to work.
+> The anchor element must be a visible DOM node for the association and positioning to work.
 If it is hidden (for example via [`display: none`](/en-US/docs/Web/CSS/display#none)), the positioned element will be positioned relative to its nearest positioned ancestor.
 We discuss how to hide an anchor-positioned element when its anchor disappears in [Conditional hiding using `position-visibility`](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding#conditional_hiding_using_position-visibility).

 ### Using inset properties with `anchor()` function values